LeeMorinUCF/QMB3311S22/demo_23_PP_Ch_17_Databases/README.md

 let's reconsider the steps that SQL executes under these two types of joins.
 An ```INNER JOIN``` comprises the following three steps.
 1. Construct the cross product of the tables
-1. Discard rows that *do not have matching keys from both tables*
+1. Discard rows that *are missing matching keys from both tables*
-1. Select columns satisfying the ```WHERE``` clause* from the remaining rows
+1. Select columns satisfying the ```WHERE``` clause from the remaining rows

 In contrast, a ```LEFT JOIN``` comprises the following three steps.
 1. Construct the cross product of the tables
-1. Discard rows that *do not have matching keys in the RIGHT table*
+1. Discard rows that *are missing matching keys in the RIGHT table*
 1. Select columns from the remaining rows